All Episodes

 And I've always been very consistent.

-I I want the people that have been left behind in poverty and on food stamps and out of the labor force.
+I want the people that have been left behind in poverty and on food stamps and out of the labor force.

 I want them working.

-This this bill isn't about me.
+This bill isn't about me.

 I think it would be a much better plan.

-When when we did the contract with America, you could have looked at three or four things we did not put in the contract.
+When we did the contract with America, you could have looked at three or four things we did not put in the contract.

 And the reason we did not put them in is we knew that the New York Times and CBS News and all the rest of them would have promptly focused only on those items, refused to report the rest of it, and attacked us over and over again.